-Why is HTST Pasteurization the preferred method?
+Why is HTST Pasteurization the Preferred Method?

-- Large equipment capacity allows large volumes at one time
+Large equipment capacity allows large volumes at one time

-- Continuous process allows for bottling to begin when pasteurization begins
+Continuous process allows for bottling to begin when pasteurization begins

 The volume of milk product that is going through the pasteurization process each day will determine if HTST pasteurization is the right method for you.
 If a processing plant handles volumes in excess, the continuous method would be the most economical and successful option.
 Since HTST pasteurization requires more components, it can be more expensive than the holding method.
 If you are looking for an HTST pasteurizer or are interested in learning more about HTST pasteurization, contact us today by filling out the form below or giving us a call.
 Call Today*Standards from the Grade “A” Pasteurized Milk Ordinance 2013, provided by the U.S. Department of Health and Human Services, Public Health Service and Food and Drug Administration.